postmanlabs/labs-docs/src/pages/docs/integrations/victorops.md

 ## Configuring Postman Monitors

-In the Integrations section of [your workspaces](https://go.postman.co/workspaces) page, find VictorOps from a list of Postman’s 3rd party integrations for Postman users.
+In the Integrations section of [your workspaces](https://go.postman.co/workspaces) page, find VictorOps from a list of Postman’s third party integrations for Postman users.

 Click the **View Details** button to see information about VictorOps and how you can configure Postman monitors to trigger incidents on VictorOps.

-You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for VictorOps, or view all integrations.
+You can also click the **Configured Integrations** tab to set up other integrations, view available integrations for VictorOps, or view all integrations.

 [![victorOps details](https://assets.postman.com/postman-docs/WS-victorOps-details-page.png)](https://assets.postman.com/postman-docs/WS-victorOps-details-page.png)